 - 1 inch galangal (Indonesian: lengkuas)

-- Add chicken, and cook until no longer pink.
+- Add chicken: Add chicken into the wok.
+Stir, and cook until the chicken is no longer pink.

-- Turn off heat, transfer to a serving bowl, garnish with deep fried shallot flakes, and serve with steamed white rice.
+- Garnish and serve: Stir in kaffir lime leaves.
+Turn off the heat and transfer the curry to a serving bowl.
+Garnish with fried shallots and serve it immediately with steamed white rice.